 - If uncertain about a swimming area, check with your hotel first as there may be currents.
 Stick to beaches with lifeguards on duty if you are not a strong swimmer.

 - Some beaches are bordered by manchineel trees.
 Avoid standing under the trees, or touching the fruit, as the white sap produced by the tree is a skin irritant that can cause blisters.
 Such trees are typically marked with red spray paint.

 - Barbados' water supply is very safe and you can drink water directly from the tap.
 Bottled water is widely available if you prefer.

 - Remember to drink plenty of water (or other fluids) to prevent dehydration.

 - Apply sunblock whenever you are exposed to the sun, especially when on the beach, at the pool or engaging in outdoor activities.

-- All illegal drugs are strictly prohibited.
-If convicted of an offence the crime is punishable by a fine or imprisonment or both.
+- Possesion and distribution of illegal drugs/narcotics is strictly prohibited.
+If convicted of such an offence the crime is punishable by a fine or imprisonment or both.